Fix: CPU Overheating

 dust stuck in CPU fan

-So, if you have never cleaned your computer from dust before, this might be the reason why your processor is overheating.
+So, if you have never cleaned your computer from filth before, this might be the reason why your processor is overheating.

 Here’s a quick guide to help you with cleaning your PC: